Ezi–TileFix Makes Hollow & Loose Tile Repairs Ezi

 Depending upon the severity of the problem you may have to repeat this step a few times in order to ensure the adhesive has flowed under the tile and completely filled the space below the tile.
 If the adhesive will not flow under the affected tile try one of the other holes around the affected tile, if the problem persists then repeat step 1 and carefully drill a new set of holes in the grout.

 Then clean any excess adhesive around the holes in the grout around the affected tile with a damp sponge and pour any remaining adhesive back into the Ezi–TileFix bottle and then store in a cool dry place (avoid freezing) out of the reach of children.
+Please note that we cannot accept responsibility for any damage caused by excess adhesive not being cleaned off the affected tile surface properly after usage.

 After use flush out the adhesive applicator bottle, tube and nozzle with clean water and then store them all somewhere safe ready for reuse.